Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Introduction

-\textbf{$k$-center clustering with outliers.} Charikar {\em et al.}~\cite{charikar2001algorithms} proposed a $3$-approximation algorithm for $k$-center clustering with outliers in arbitrary metrics.
+\textbf{$k$-center clustering with outliers.} ~\citet{charikar2001algorithms} proposed a $3$-approximation algorithm for $k$-center clustering with outliers in arbitrary metrics.
 The time complexity of their algorithm is at least quadratic in data size, since it needs to read all the pairwise distances.
-A following streaming $(4+\epsilon)$-approximation algorithm was proposed by McCutchen and Khuller~\cite{mccutchen2008streaming}.
-Chakrabarty {\em et al.}~\cite{DBLP:conf/icalp/ChakrabartyGK16} showed a $2$-approximation algorithm for metric $k$-center clustering with outliers based on the LP relaxation techniques.
-B\u{a}doiu {\em et al.}~\cite{BHI} showed a coreset based approach but having an exponential time complexity if $k$ is not a constant.
-Recently, Ding {\em et al.}~\cite{DBLP:conf/esa/DingYW19} provided a greedy algorithm that yields a bi-criteria approximation (returning more than $k$ clusters) based on Gonzalez's idea~\cite{G85}; independently, Bhaskara {\em et al.}~\cite{DBLP:conf/nips/BhaskaraVX19} also proposed a similar greedy bi-criteria approximation algorithm.
-Both their results yield $2$ (or $2+\epsilon$)-approximation for the radius and need to return $O(\frac{k}{\epsilon})$ cluster centers, if allowing to discard $(1+\epsilon)z$ outliers.
-The non-uniform and uniform sampling methods for $k$-center clustering with outliers were studied in~\cite{charikar2003better,DBLP:conf/esa/DingYW19,DBLP:journals/corr/abs-1802-09205,huang2018epsilon}.
+A following streaming $(4+\epsilon)$-approximation algorithm was proposed by ~\citet{mccutchen2008streaming}. ~\citet{DBLP:conf/icalp/ChakrabartyGK16} showed a $2$-approximation algorithm for metric $k$-center clustering with outliers based on the LP relaxation techniques. ~\citet{BHI} showed a coreset based approach but having an exponential time complexity if $k$ is not a constant.
+Recently, ~\citet{DBLP:conf/esa/DingYW19} provided a greedy algorithm that yields a bi-criteria approximation (returning more than $k$ clusters) based on the idea from~\citep{G85}; independently, ~\citet{NEURIPS2019_73983c01} also proposed a similar greedy bi-criteria approximation algorithm.
+Both their results yield $2$ (or $2+\epsilon$)-approximation for the radius and need to return $O(\frac{k}{\epsilon})$ cluster centers.
+Several non-uniform and uniform sampling methods were studied in~\citep{charikar2003better,DBLP:journals/corr/abs-1802-09205,huang2018epsilon}.

-\textbf{$k$-median/means clustering with outliers.} Actually, the early work of $k$-means clustering with outliers dates back to 1990s, in which Cuesta-Albertos {\em et al.}~\cite{10.2307/2242558} used the ``trimming'' idea to formulate the robust model for $k$-means clustering.
-There are a bunch of algorithms with provable guarantees that have been proposed for $k$-means/median clustering with outliers~\cite{charikar2001algorithms,chen2008constant,krishnaswamy2018constant,friggstad2018approximation}, but they are difficult to implement due to their high complexities.
-Therefore, several heuristic but practical algorithms without provable guarantee have been studied, such as \cite{chawla2013k,ott2014integrated}.
+\textbf{$k$-median/means clustering with outliers.} The early work of $k$-means clustering with outliers dates back to 1990s, in which ~\citet{10.2307/2242558} used the ``trimming'' idea to formulate the robust model for $k$-means clustering. \citet{georgogiannis2016robust} provided a theoretical analysis of the robustness of $k$-means clustering with respect to outliers.
+There are a bunch of algorithms with provable guarantees that have been proposed for $k$-means/median clustering with outliers~\citep{charikar2001algorithms,chen2008constant,krishnaswamy2018constant,friggstad2018approximation}, but they are difficult to implement due to their high complexities.
+Several heuristic but practical algorithms without provable guarantees have also been studied, such as \citep{chawla2013k,ott2014integrated}. \citet{liu2019clustering} provided a new objective function through combining clustering and outlier removal. \citet{paul2021uniform} recently proposed a robust center-based clustering method based on ``Median-of-Means'' which can be solved via gradient-based algorithms.